Published: 05 April 2021

 Who should I involve?

 In deciding who best to involve it is important to think about the knowledge and perspectives that you are looking for from members of the public, and what support you are able to give to people who you plan to involve.
+You might also want to consider involving carers in your research, as they provide a unique and valuable perspective.
+We have produced some tips to help you involve unpaid carers in your research project.

 Key points to consider when deciding who might be involved in research, are set out in the guidance note: Different Experiences: A framework for considering who might be involved in research guidance and include the following: